ACampanario/advent2025/Documentation/Advanced-Exports-in-CakePHP5.md

             ->withFile($tempPath);
     }
 ```

-### 4.- Create a class to use as cache
+### 8.- Create a class to use as cache

-This class is based on Psr\SimpleCache\CacheInterface
+This class is based on **Psr\SimpleCache\CacheInterface**

-Is used to write a file on disk in a minimum blockSize of 100
+Is used to write a file on disk in a minimum blockSize of 100, you can change by parameters, this affects memory and time

-for example in src/Lib/BlockFileCache.php
+**src/Lib/BlockFileCache.php**

 ```
 namespace App\Lib;